 Best Bets in Poker

 There are various types of bets poker players should know.
-Being familiar with them can be helpful as well as necessary in recognizing the tactics of opponents.
+Being familiar with them can be helpful and necessary in recognizing opponents’ tactics.

 Initial Poker Bets

 These are the opening round bets for any hand.
 They determine who stays in the game and who may have a strong hand early.
 Aggressive players may open with a larger wager than their hand dictates.
 More cautious gamblers may fold in the face of a large bet, even if their hand has some potential.

 Poker Side Pot